Hainesburg, New Jersey

-Hainesburg is an unincorporated community and census-designated place (CDP) located within Knowlton Township in Warren County, New Jersey, United States.
-While the community has existed for over a century, the CDP was designated as part of the 2010 United States Census.
+Hainesburg is an unincorporated community and census-designated place (CDP) located within Knowlton Township in Warren County, in the U.S. state of New Jersey.
+While the community has existed for over a century, the CDP was designated as part of the 2010 United States census.
 As of the 2010 Census, the CDP's population was 91.

 History

 Hainesburg is located next to Paulins Kill, and a stone grist mill was erected on that waterway prior to the American Revolution.
 The mill was destroyed by fire in 1908.

 A tannery was built in 1840 by Jacob Hibler.

 Land was acquired at Hainesburg in 1843 by the Beck brothers, who divided it into lots.
 Originally known as "Sodom", the town's first post office was called "Hainesburg" in honor of John Haines, who made a significant donation to a school located there.

 A saw mill was built by George Adams in 1881, and a station on the New York, Susquehanna and Western Railway was located in Hainesburg.